Accessing the CLF

 Submitting a proposal

-For technical support with the online proposal application site contact the user software support team.
+For technical support with the online proposal application site, contact the user software support team.

 Important information

 The CLF also provides several opportunities per year for extra learning and experience using our facilities.
-Follow the link below to find out more

-Training opportunities for users
+Learn more about training opportunities for users

 Publication of accepted proposals